tscurrie/rubocop/README.md

 --- | ---
 *rubocop -h* | help
-*rubocop -L* | List of all files rubocop will inspect *rubocop -F* | tis will inspect to the first error allowing you to fix your code one error at a time *rubocop -D* | Displays cop names in offense messages *rubocop -C* | Run wit specified config file
+*rubocop -L* | List of all files rubocop will inspect *rubocop -F* | this will inspect to the first error allowing you to fix your code one error at a time *rubocop -D* | Displays cop names in offense messages *rubocop -C* | Run wit specified config file
 *rubocop -l* | Run only lint cops